Keyboard shortcuts

 • Each release defines a horizontal divider on the board

-• Stories listed in a release appear above its divider
+• Stories with a release appear above that release’s divider

 • A release without name defaults to “Release N” based on position